JetBrains/qodana-action/README.md

 ## Configuration

 - `linter`: Qodana linter.
 All possible values can be found here: https://hub.docker.com/r/jetbrains/qodana.
-Is required.
+Required.
 Defaults to `jetbrains/qodana-jvm-community`
 - `project-dir`: Root directory of the project to be analyzed.
 Optional.
 Defaults to `${{ github.workspace }}`
 - `results-dir`: Directory to store the analysis results.
 Optional.
 Defaults to `${{ github.workspace }}/qodana`
 - `cache-dir`: Directory to store Qodana caches.
 Optional.
 Defaults to `${{ runner.temp }}/qodana`